talisma-cassoma/perceptron/README.md

 the code here do a **guess** for each input point **where they belong, if it's zone A or zone B** and then if the prediction is rigth then the point gets colerd as green if not the point  gets colored red.

-the tows zones are separeted by a line as you can see
+* the tows zones are separeted by a line as you can see :

 <img src="images/planxy.png">

-in this image i deseable the neural network, the percepton, make a guess without train:
+int the next image i deseable the neural network, the percepton, make a guess without train:

 you see how wrong he can predict with no ajustement: